Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 In these moments, you have to release control and trust we are in "over our head."
 Beautifully over our head because trusting God is the best option as He pours over you.

 He has a reason for this and all seasons in life.
-As I reflect, the medical staff shares with me that there is a power of faith that I display amid a crisis.
+As I reflect, the medical staff shares that I display the power of faith amid a crisis.
 Some find this an attitude of strength and humbles me.
-That power is not I, but rather God in me.
-Often my flesh is screaming through the laughter and crying behind the smiles.
-Little do they know how many times God restarts the heart from the pits of despair.
+Yet, that power is not I, but rather God in me.
+So often, my flesh is screaming through the laughter and crying behind the smiles.
+Little do they know how God restarts the heart from the pits of despair many times.
 He does so even while sleeping without a breath of our own.
-He is our breath, He meets you there in the quiet, despite our flesh, He makes us strong, and there is no greater joy!
+The Holy Spirit is our breath.
+He meets you there in the quiet, despite our flesh, He makes us strong, and there is no greater joy!

 It takes an Army of Believers to Rally a Big Storm

 Sharing Prayer in crisis Helps Keep the Sand Bags in Place

 We’re aware that everyone has a crisis, and we crash more often than we care to admit!
 Sharing our journeys allows a jolt of energy to lift those closest to the crash.
 There in the stillness emerges, for when we pray, we shut down all unneeded power sources.
 We focus our energy together on the power of God to see us through.
 We gear up and hang tight, calling on all prayer warriors, still knowing we’re in for a ride with some caution and twisty turns as we submit to God’s will.